Coweh/land-of-licensing/README.md

-# land-of-licensing
+# Land of Licensing
-An open source game that's currenty in early development.
+An open source game by Shapes in Hats that's currenty in early development.